 Whether you use a prepackaged curriculum or an eclectic approach, a written plan can help you operate more on “autopilot.”
 It gives you a timeline to measure against as the year progresses.
 And if you’re in a state that requires you to submit lists of subjects, student work samples, or other academic records, starting out with a lesson plan puts you ahead of the game.
 You can check out your state’s law’s here.

 There are also advantages to including your kids in the planning process (as long as they can read on their own).
 Whether you let them look through the lesson plan book, or set out work boxes or learning stations for them, you are sending them on their way toward taking some personal responsibility in their own lesson management.
+This is also helpful because your children are not waiting for you to tell them what comes next, but can move forward in their day — which takes some pressure off of you!

 Different Approaches to Lesson Planning

 I liked having a lesson planning book, and once my children could read, each child had her own lesson book to help her learn basic time management.
-You might use one book for several children, or you can make your own sheets on the computer, use index cards, a white board, a spiral notebook, or even a computer to-do list.
+You might use one book for several children, or you can make your own sheets on the computer, use index cards, a daily white board, a spiral notebook, or even a computer to-do list.
 You could even modify the cards in the article, “Help!
 I’m Organizationally Challenged!” to hold school assignments, readings, memory verses, and more.

 The point is to have a framework in writing that will help keep you accountable—even if only to yourself—and to give you a standard against which to measure as the year progresses.
 (Just remember — you’re measuring against the goals that God has given you, not your neighbor or the support group leader.)

+My plans were really simple: the number of the math lesson or the amount of time to practice typing, for example.
 Some people are most comfortable writing their plans out in detail.
 For example, “XYZ text, page 93, prepositional phrases exercises 1-12.”
 Others might note, under English, “page 93, 1-12.”
 Still others may just do what comes next in the book, and then just log it afterward, journal style.
 Some parents even have their older kids log their own lessons.

-An alternative to the standard lesson plan book is the workbox or workfile approach.
+An alternative to the standard lesson plan book or list is the workbox or workfile approach.
 This can be especially effective for younger children or especially distractible children.
 Instead of writing each assignment in a “box” on a page, you physically put the work for each assignment in a separate box, such as a clear plastic shoe box or a stacking drawer unit, or even a hanging file or envelope system.
 Some parents use this approach all the way into the upper grades: you could teach them to concentrate on the work in one literal box at a time, then (the next year or so) put the papers with assignments in the boxes, then transition into writing the assignments in a lesson planning book.

 Whatever system you use, be sure your children know what is expected of them.
 They are more likely to be motivated to finish their work if they know there is a “finish.”
 When Mom is the only one privy to the assignments, it can feel to a child that finishing one assignment just means getting another one heaped on (and that sure isn’t very motivating!).